Rate Hike: More Bad News for New York State Health Insurance Customers?

 Annual health insurance rate increases are pretty much the norm for customers in the United States.
 Each year health insurance companies assess how much more it will cost them in the coming year to continue offering their customers coverage.
 This projection is based on a few factors including the general cost of health care and the cost of regulation compliance.

 Under the ACA it is more difficult for health insurance companies to implement rate increases that are more than 10 percent.
-If the company is going to increase rates more than 10 percent it must first get approval from the state to do so and in the process justify why it is seeking the increase.
+If the company is going to increase rates by more than 10 percent it must first get approval from the state to do so and in the process justify why it is seeking the increase.

 This was one way that officials planned to keep the promise of the end of huge annual health insurance rate hikes under the ACA.
-Doubly written into the law are regulations that put enormous pressure health insurance companies to keep the cost of health insurance down.
+Doubly written into the law are regulations that put enormous pressure on health insurance companies to keep the cost of health insurance down.

-However at the same time that the government is asking health insurance companies to keep costs down, they’re mandating that they provide coverage for more health services.
+However, at the same time that the government is asking health insurance companies to keep costs down, they’re mandating that they provide coverage for more health services.
 The result is that health insurance companies are being asked to do more (provide more services to risky groups of people), while not being able to charge more.

-Because of this, health insurance companies feeling the financial squeeze have slashed network size for their New York State Health Insurance Exchange plans, and cut doctor reimbursement rates.
+Because of this, health insurance companies feeling the financial squeeze have slashed network size for their New York State of Health Insurance plans, and cut doctor reimbursement rates.
 Exchange plan reimbursement rates are so bad in parts of New York State that many doctors with a choice are opting out of exchange plan networks.
 As you might expect this has created some dangerous coverage gaps in parts of the state.

 This time last year in New York State